Letter to My Loving “Ghost Child” on Halloween

 I am struck by your uncanny ability to know just when I need a random hug or a secretly whispered, “I love you, Mommy.”

-I try my hardest to carve out special time just for the two of us, though I probably don’t do it often enough.
+I try my hardest to work on positive parenting and carve out special time just for the two of us, though I probably don’t do it often enough.

 I admire your independence.
 At four, you are more independent than I, your parent, will ever be.